top of page

 Commentary

 The above account is basically a free translation of documentation collected by the Meertens Institute.
-The story of this miracle can be traced back in texts dating back to around the year 1480.
-Different accounts speak of the yearly procession held on Pentecost Monday carrying the statue of Virgin Mary.
-Departing from the parish church in Heukelum to the chapel in hamlet Friezenwijk.
+The story of this miracle can be traced back to texts dating to around the year 1480.
+Different accounts speak of the yearly procession held on Pentecost Monday, carrying the statue of the Virgin Mary, departing from the parish church in the village of Heukelum to the chapel in the hamlet of Friezenwijk.
 The chapel was built on the spot where the exorcism had happened.
-The hemp bedspread was kept as relic in the church of Heukelum, but has been lost.
-Probably after the turbulent times of the Reformation in the sixteenth century.
+The hemp bedspread was kept as a relic in the church of Heukelum but has been lost, probably after the turbulent times of the Reformation in the sixteenth century.

 One can think of many explanations for this story.
-A likely one, we think, is that it was about a young girl with a (perceived) rebellious character who was pressured by her environment to accept the social, conservative conventions.
-Maybe she had a strong personality and vigorously resisted to conform.
-At the end it got her off balance and caused distress, and even mental sickness.
-Or, who knows, she was mentally unstable in the first place, which made her behave socially unacceptable.
-Out of social ignorance she was pressured into obedience and 'healed'.
+A likely one, we think, is that it was about a young girl with a (perceived) rebellious character who was pressured by her social environment to accept the conservative conventions of the community.
+Maybe she had a strong personality and vigorously resisted conforming.
+In the end, it got her off balance and caused distress, and even mental illness.
+Or – who knows – she was mentally unstable in the first place, which made her behave in socially unacceptable ways.
+Out of social ignorance, she was pressured into obedience and 'healed'.
 Either way, Elisabeth had to fight (her) demons.
-We cannot help to think that a free female spirit was victim of her constricting time.
+We cannot help but think that a free female spirit was a victim of her constricting time.

-The procession of Virgin Mary was very popular.
+The procession of the Virgin Mary was very popular.
 People from all over the country attended.
-Even after the Protestant Reformation and the Beeldenstorm ‘image/statue fury’ in the year 1566, devotees continued to organize the procession.
-Halfway the seventeenth century, the procession was popular still.
-A century later, however, the tradition had fallen into disuse at last.
-Not much later, the chapel must have been dismantled, likewise the procession pathway.
-Where exactly the chapel stood, is unclear.
-It might be that it stood in the area that has been fully excavated by the local brick factory.
+Even after the Protestant Reformation and the Beeldenstorm (‘statue fury’) in the year 1566, devotees continued to organize the procession.
+By the mid seventeenth century, the procession was still popular.
+A century later, however, the tradition had finally fallen into disuse.
+Not much later, the chapel must have been dismantled, as well as the procession pathway.
+Where exactly the chapel stood is unclear.
+It might have been located in the area that has been fully excavated by the local brick factory.
 So, we will never know.

 The sinful girl of monastery Bloemhof